 Without long-term structured support, relapse is likely and costly with some estimates putting the real cost of recovery between $100,000 and $250,000.

 We know the cost of addiction and recovery is too high.
 We know long-term early recovery support has to be more affordable and effective to help the estimated 1 in 3 families (85 million people) who are impacted by addiction.

 Take the Next Step Toward Sustainable Recovery

-For approximately half of the cost of an average 30-day inpatient program, our residents can receive a full year of structured recovery support in a safe, transitional living environment with daily onsite access to addictions specialists, life skills training, employment assistance, 12-step support, adventure therapy, and a strong community of peers in recovery.
+For approximately half of the cost of an average 30-day inpatient program, our patients can receive a full year of structured recovery support in a safe environment with access to addictions specialists, life skills training, employment assistance, 12-step support, adventure therapy, and a strong community of peers in recovery.